PRODYNA/git-introduction/01-history.md

 ### **Conclusion**
 While SVN is still used in some legacy projects, Git has become the dominant VCS due to its flexibility, speed, and suitability for modern software development practices, especially in open-source projects.

-Would you like any specific comparisons between SVN and Git for your workshop?